 Plums, among the sweetest of the stone fruits, pack a surprisingly high antioxidant punch.

 Look for plums without any obvious skin breaks or discolorations.
 Some plums have a naturally occurring white film on their skins.
-This is caused by naturally-occurring yeast, the presence of which may indicate that the plum has not been damaged or over-handled in transport.
+This is caused by naturally occurring yeast, the presence of which may indicate that the plum has not been damaged or over-handled in transport.

 Or try adding chopped, grilled plums to a salad with fresh greens, goat cheese, and walnuts.
-Boost your morning’s antioxidant power with a plum on top of our Healthy Fruity Oatmeal or cereal.
+Power your mornings with a dose of antioxidants, vitamins, and fiber by adding sliced plum on top of our Healthy Fruity Oatmeal or your favorite cereal.